PREVIOUS

 all vegetation and landscaping.

-destroyed by an Owner, or such Owner’s tenants, guests, licensees,
+by an Owner, or such Owner’s tenants, guests, licensees, agents or

 members, the Association shall repair such damage at the